Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 bash ./Scripts/deinterleave_target_reads_make_input.sh
 ```

-The following script uses bbtools to reformat the interleaved reads to paired and pigz to gzip the output.
+The following script uses BBtools to reformat the interleaved reads to paired and pigz to gzip the output.
 The reformat step does not multithread but the pigz compression step does, and is the slower part.
 A sample with 2 pairs of fastq totalling ~ 6 GB takes ~12 minutes and 16 GB RAM on 4 'normal' CPUs and ~ 9 minutes and 18 GB  RAM on 6 CPUs.
 The output will be sent to `Target_reads_paired`.
 For samples with multiple lanes of fastq, they retain multiple lanes of fastq (ie, we do not concatenate them).
 Kraken2 can accept multiple pairs of fastq as input by listing them concurrently.
 All fastq files containing the ID used in column 1 of the sample config file will be collected into a list as total input for that sample, so if you haven't done so by now, please check that these IDs are unique among the samples and among the fastq file names.

 Edit the resource directives, then submit:
 ```